 Donor Portal: Virtuous Giving users will be provided with a Donor Portal page, where donors can log in to manage their stored credit card or bank information, make changes to recurring gifts, make a donation, and even see all of their past giving history, both online and offline.
 Your organization's donor portal can be customized with your logo and color scheme, and you will have your own unique subdomain to provide to your givers.
 All donors who make a gift via Virtuous Giving will automatically have an account created, which they can claim afterward by creating a login.
 Donor logins are tied to their email address and cannot be changed.

-Form Confirmation Email: A form confirmation email is a specific type of email that can be created in the Marketing area of Virtuous.
-These emails are designed to be sent specifically as an immediate response to Individuals who complete either a donation form or a lead form.
+Form Confirmation Email: A form confirmation email is a specific type of email that can be created in Virtuous.
+These emails are designed to be sent specifically as an immediate response to Individuals who complete either a giving form or a lead form.
 Because these emails are sent before a submission is matched to a Virtuous Contact record, there are limited merge fields available.
 It is important to note that form confirmation emails are not designed to be used as receipts, as there is no ability to accurately determine the deductible status of a gift until it has been imported by your team.

-Gift: Quite simply, a gift is a donation of money, good, services, or other assets.
+Gift: A donation of money, goods, services, or other assets.
 As Virtuous is a system designed specifically for nonprofits, all transactions entered into Virtuous are gifts, and are assumed to be fully tax-deductible unless otherwise indicated.
-Each gift can be assigned a type, along with a Segment and a Project to track the origin and destination of every gift received.
+A Segment and a Project may be associated with a Gift to track the origin and destination.

 Giver: “Givers” are your donors.
 Would it be simpler to just say “donors?”
 Maybe.
 But that would go against part of what Virtuous is all about.
 We use the term “givers” because, all too often, interactions with “donors” are strictly financial transactions, without an understanding of what makes someone want to give financially or the other resources, like time and social capital, that someone might be willing to share with your organization.
 Viewing someone as a “Giver” is a small step toward seeing your relationship with them in a new light, and hopefully leads to seeing all the ways that individual can help advance your mission.